Qumulo/docs/_includes/content-reuse/cnq-guide-gcp/deployment-agnostic-cluster-compute-cache-resources.md

 * Provisioning completes successfully when the Provisioner shuts down automatically.
 If the Provisioner doesn't shut down, the provisioning cycle has failed and you must troubleshoot it. {{site.cnq.monitorGCPProvisioner}}

-* The first variable in the example configuration files in the `gcp-terraform-cnq` repository is `deployment_name`.
-To help avoid conflicts between load balancers, resource labels, and other deployment components, {{site.cnq.deploymentUniqueName}}
+* The first variable in the example configuration files in the `qumulo-terraform-gcp` repository is `deployment_name`.
+To help avoid conflicts between resource labels and other deployment components, {{site.cnq.deploymentUniqueName}}

 * If you plan to deploy multiple Qumulo clusters, give the `q_cluster_name` variable a unique name for each cluster.

+{% comment %}
 * We recommend forwarding DNS queries to [Qumulo Authoritative DNS (QDNS)](../network-configuration/configuring-authoritative-dns.html).
 For multi-zone deployments, specify a value for `q_cluster_fqdn`.
 Qumulo Core uses this variable to forward DNS requests to your cluster, where Qumulo Core resolves DNS for your floating IP addresses.
+{% endcomment %}

 ### To Deploy the Cluster Compute and Cache Resources
 1. Edit the `provider.tf` file:

-   * To store the Terraform state remotely, add the name of an S3 bucket to the sections that begin with `backend "s3" {` and `data "terraform_remote_state" "persistent_storage" {`.
+   * To store the Terraform state remotely, add the name of an S3 bucket to the sections that begin with `backend "gcp" {` and `data "terraform_remote_state" "persistent_storage" {`.

-   * To store the Terraform state locally, comment the sections that begin with `backend "s3" {` and `data "terraform_remote_state" "persistent_storage" {` and uncomment the section that contains `backend = "local"`.
+   * To store the Terraform state locally, comment the sections that begin with `backend "gcp" {` and `data "terraform_remote_state" "persistent_storage" {` and uncomment the section that contains `backend = "local"`.

      {% capture noLocal %}{{site.cnq.dontRecommendLocalState}}{% endcapture %}
      {% include important.html content=noLocal %}

-1. Navigate to the `gcp-terraform-cnq-<x.y>/compute` directory and then run the `terraform init` command.
+1. Navigate to the `qumulo-terraform-gcp-<x.y>/compute` directory and then run the `terraform init` command.

    Terraform prepares the environment and displays the message `Terraform has been successfully initialized!`

 1. Edit the `terraform.tfvars` file, specifying the values for all variables.

-   For more information, see `README.pdf` in `gcp-terraform-cnq-<x.y>.zip`.
+   For more information, see `README.pdf` in `qumulo-terraform-gcp-<x.y>.zip`.

 1. {{site.cnq.runTFapply}}